sdingcn/closure/README.md

 ExprScript is very dynamic and flexible, so I won't add a complete static type system.
-However, as future work I might add partial suppport for [Hindley-Milner-style type-inference / type-check](https://en.wikipedia.org/wiki/Hindley–Milner_type_system) like the following.
+However, as future work I might add partial suppport for some [Hindley-Milner-style type-inference / type-check](https://en.wikipedia.org/wiki/Hindley–Milner_type_system) like the following.
 Inside `typedlambda` and `typedletrec` certain language constructs are forbidden, and any directly or indirectly referenced names must be defined by `typedlambda` or `typedletrec` as well.